sudojarvis/Embedded_Project/readme.md

 ## Before running arduino code

 1. Change the ssid and password to your wifi network.
-2. Change the ip address to the ip address of your computer.
+2. Change the ip address to the ip address of your computer. this does not required to configure.
-3. Change the port to the port you want to use. go to utils.py and change the port to the same port you used in the arduino code.
+3. Change the port to the port you want to use. go to utility.py and change the port to the same port you used in the arduino code.

 ## Installation and setup required for Django server and ML model